-There are no Writing Centre Tutorials available.
+There are no CTL Writing Support Tutorials available.
 What can I do?

 Don't panic!
 Here are some options: Check the intranet booking page regularly, especially the day before you want a tutorial.
-Many students book early and then have to cancel Come to drop-in hours Come to Writers' Space If you're hoping for an appointment today, check that we have appointments, and if we do, put your name on our same-day wait list.
+Many students book early and then have to cancel For online tutorials, check WCOnline for any upcoming appointments and join the waitlist if spots are not available (found on the bottom right corner of each day's schedule) Come to drop-in hours Come to Writers' Space If you're hoping for an appointment today, check that we have appointments, and if we do, put your name on our same-day wait list.
 If we have a cancellation, we go to this list Use the handouts and seminars available on the website under Online Resources

-What if I need to cancel a writing centre tutorial?
+What if I need to cancel a CTL Writing Support tutorial?

-You can cancel an appointment online up to 24 hours before the appointment.
-If you need to cancel within 24 hours of your scheduled appointment, please call 416-287-7032 or send an email.
+You can cancel an appointment online up to 1 hour before the appointment.
+If you need to cancel within 1 hour of your scheduled appointment, please call 416-287-7032 or send an email to email@example.com

 What if I had to cancel a tutorial but I still need some feedback on my work?

-If you had to cancel a writing centre tutorial, please check the intranet to book a new tutorial, come to our drop-in hours, or come to writers' space.
+If you had to cancel a writing centre tutorial, please check WCOnline to book a new tutorial, come to our drop-in hours, or come to writers' space.